versionone/api-docs-staging/src/markdown-pages/bulk/filter/index.md

 ## Filtering

-Filter query results
+Filter query results.

-Stories that have 1 or more of its children that have not been deleted (or `AssetState!=255`).
+### Example: Filter for stories that have 1 or more of their children that have not been deleted (or `AssetState!=255`)

 #### HTTP Request